Shopify/quilt/packages/ast-utilities/README.md

 `@shopify/ast-transforms/javascript`

-### `addComponentProps(props, componentName)`
+### `addComponentProps(props, componentName, options)`

-Takes the first argument array of props and adds them to any component name that match the given second argument string.
+Takes the first argument array of props and adds them to any component name that matches the given second argument string.
+Use the optional third arguments object to enable duplicate props.

 ```tsx
 import {transform, addComponentProps} from '@shopify/ast-transforms/javascript';